Roasted Tomatoes with Whipped Feta

 Step 4

 - Spread over a serving platter, and top with roasted tomatoes.
 Drizzle with olive oil.
-Sprinkle with maldon salt and garnish with herbs.
-Serve with warm flatbread.
+Sprinkle with Maldon salt, garnish with herbs, and serve with warm, crusty bread.